 • Ph.D., University of Alabama, Educational Research Methodologies

-I still remember the late summer’s evening when walking home from my friend’s house at the age of 13.
-I looked up at the night sky and was simply in awe.
-I felt conviction that studying the stars would be a lifelong endeavor.
+I remember that one night fondly, when I looked up at the night sky and felt awe.
+I was 13 and had a growing sense that I wanted the stars to become an intimate part of my life’s endeavors.
 Thankfully, the local amateur astronomy club welcomed me with open arms.
-Even though our southern California skies were bright orange due to light pollution and smog, soon I was helping persons, young and old, look through telescopes at objects like Saturn and the Moon.
+Even though our Southern California skies were bright orange due to light pollution, soon I was helping people of all ages look through telescopes at objects like Saturn and the Moon.
 My high school physics teacher helped me start an astronomy club.
 In these places and spaces, I was typically one of few women.
+Over time I became (and still am) critically reflective of my interests in astronomy and my responsibility in shaping its future.

 • Recent Courses